Danilosouza9612/Asteroids-API/README.md

 # README

-An API application to save informations about nearest asteroids using NASA NeoWS.
+An API application to save informations about nearest asteroids.

 ## Install the Gems